apache/incubator-datalab/README.md

 ### List/Install additional libraries

 In order to list available libraries (OS/Python2/Python3/R) on Notebook node, click on the button, which looks like gear in “Action” field.
-Then in drop-down menu choose “Install additional libs” action.
+Then in drop-down menu choose “Manage libraries” action.

 List of parameters for Notebook node to **get list** of available libraries: